Ninja Gaiden III: The Ancient Ship of Doom: Reception

 The Atari Lynx version of Ninja Gaiden III also received coverage in various magazines in 1994.
-In GamePro magazine, they criticized the fact that the Lynx's small screen makes it difficult for players to see the various power-ups and enemies and to use secondary weapons.
-However, they praised the good controls, and they said the sound was fine though "weird and spacy".
-VideoGames & Computer Entertainment praised the game for being better than the arcade version that was previously ported to the Lynx, but they were disappointed that Tecmo did not port the first two NES Ninja Gaiden titles to the handheld, as well.
+GamePro criticized the fact that the Lynx's small screen makes it difficult for players to see the various power-ups and enemies and to use secondary weapons.
+However, the magazine praised the controls and said the sound was fine, if "weird and spacy".
+VideoGames & Computer Entertainment praised the game for being better than the arcade version of Ninja Gaiden that was previously ported to the Lynx, but was disappointed that Tecmo did not port the first two NES Ninja Gaiden titles to the handheld as well.
 Electronic Gaming Monthly praised Tecmo for a good translation of the game from the NES to the Lynx – complete with good graphics, controls, and varied gameplay – while saying that "Ninja Gaiden [III] is a game that the Atari Lynx has been longing for".
 Despite that, the reviewers noted that the Lynx's small screen made all the sprites too small for most players to see well, and the screen's blurring makes it frustrating for players to track character movements.
 Retrospectively, Allgame gave a mostly negative review, saying that the background makes it difficult to see foreground elements, that players cannot see their character or what power-ups they are collecting, and that sound is very poor, saying "thirteen banshees all wailing different, off-key songs would only begin to approach just how bad the music is".

-A few modern video gaming websites reviewed Ninja Gaiden III upon its release to the Virtual Console in 2008.
+A few modern video gaming websites reviewed Ninja Gaiden III upon its release for the Virtual Console in 2008.
 Nintendo Life's Damien McFerran gave lackluster ratings, saying that the game "passed under the radar of many a videogame enthusiast".
 He added that while the presentation was great, he pointed out flaws in the "silly" plot, the inconsistently laid-out level designs, and frustrating difficulty in addition to the five-continue limit.
 He said that many gamers would prefer the previous two Ninja Gaiden titles over this one.
 IGN's Lucas Thomas appreciated the improvement in Ryu's ability to scale and climb on top of walls, his ability to hang overhead.
 His chief criticism was the game's difficulty, saying that it's not the "rewarding kind of difficult" but instead "the cheap, annoying kind of difficult that makes you want to throw your controller at the TV screen and just go read a book".
 As with the Nintendo Life review, Thomas similarly criticized the inconsistent level design as well as a storyline which "begins [...] compellingly" but progressively becomes more bizarre, including "weird science-fiction themes about bionics and clones".